RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ia/ia-5.7.md

 ## Control Statement

-Ensure that unencrypted static authenticators are not embedded in applications or other forms of static storage.
+The organization ensures that unencrypted static authenticators are not embedded in applications or access scripts or stored on function keys.

+## Control Objective

+Determine if the organization ensures that unencrypted static authenticators are not:

+- \[IA-5(7)[1]\] embedded in applications;

+- \[IA-5(7)[2]\] embedded in access scripts; or

+- \[IA-5(7)[3]\] stored on function keys.

 ## Control guidance

-In addition to applications, other forms of static storage include access scripts and function keys.
-Organizations exercise caution when determining whether embedded or stored authenticators are in encrypted or unencrypted form.
+Organizations exercise caution in determining whether embedded or stored authenticators are in encrypted or unencrypted form.
 If authenticators are used in the manner stored, then those representations are considered unencrypted authenticators.

-## Control assessment-objective

-unencrypted static authenticators are not embedded in applications or other forms of static storage.
+This is irrespective of whether that representation is perhaps an encrypted version of something else (e.g., a password).